hitripod/HighChartsMailSender/README.md

 **-host** The hostname PhantomJS is listening to for POST-requests.
 If this parameter is specified, phantomjs startsup as Http-server.

 **-port** The portnumber PhantomJS is listening to for POST-requests.

-#Running the script as HTTP server
-Start PhantomJS as a server.
-You can use the same script as for command line usage.
-Start the server like this:

-	phantomjs highcharts-convert.js -host 127.0.0.1 -port 3003

-You can change the host and port to your needs.
-The server listens only to a POST request.
-You can use the same parameters as for command line usage, but wrap them in a JSON structure.

-Example of an POST request

-	"{"infile":"{xAxis: {categories: ['Jan', 'Feb', 'Mar', 'Apr', 'May', 'Jun', 'Jul', 'Aug', 'Sep', 'Oct', 'Nov', 'Dec']},series: [{data: [29.9, 71.5, 106.4, 129.2, 144.0, 176.0, 135.6, 148.5, 216.4, 194.1, 95.6, 54.4]}]};","callback":"function(chart) {chart.renderer.arc(200, 150, 100, 50, -Math.PI, 0).attr({fill : '#FCFFC5',stroke : 'black','stroke-width' : 1}).add();}","constr":"Chart"}"

-#The mail report generator
-The file `highcharts-convert.js` is a [PhantomJS](http://phantomjs.org/) script to convert SVG or Highcharts JSON options objects to chart images.
-It is ideal for batch processing Highcharts configurations for attaching to emails or reports.
-It is also used in the featured (Java based) export server.
-An online demo with a GUI can be viewed at [export.highcharts.com/demo](http://export.highcharts.com/demo).

-#Installation
-You need to install PhantomJS, a headless browser based on WebKit.
-For installation details, see http://phantomjs.org/download.html

-#Example usage#
-####Command line
-	phantomjs highcharts-convert.js -infile example1.json -outfile chart1.png -scale 2.5 -width 600
-	phantomjs highcharts-convert.js -infile example2.json -outfile chart2.png -scale 2.5 -width 600
-	python sendMailReport.py